 “Why don’t you call your friend at that place over off Interstate 10 and ask her to keep the kitchen open,” asked one of the other.

-We arrived at Big Bend that afternoon around 3:00 and hiked up the Lost Mine Trail.
-We headed back to Terlingua in time for dinner at Starlight Theatre, Restaurant, and Saloon.
-We ordered the mixed grill: venison, wild boar sausage, grilled quail, and 7 oz filet.
-Dinner was delicious and the perfect ending to an adventurous day.
-We headed back to the hotel to get some sleep since we had to leave Terlingua early the next morning was scheduled for 11:00 AM in a neighboring town about the driving distance of the state of Delaware.
+We arrived to Big Bend that afternoon around 3:00 PM and hiked up the Lost Mine Trail and then headed back to Terlingua in time for dinner at Starlight Theatre, Restaurant, and Saloon.
+My friends ordered the mixed grill: venison, wild boar sausage, grilled quail, and 7 oz filet.
+After a delicious dinner and unforgettable ambiance, we headed back to the hotel to get some sleep since our tour the next morning was scheduled for 11:00 AM in a neighboring town about the driving distance of the state of Delaware.

-I was getting dressed for bed when I heard a shriek and then turned around to watch as a giant scorpion scurried in through the front door.
-This scorpion was as big as the lizards that dart about sporadically in my yard back in Aruba, and we all froze in fear, giving him time to hide inside our luggage.
-I knew I had to protect my friends from the west Texas predator.
-None of us would be falling asleep until I killed it.
+I was getting dressed for bed when I heard a loud shriek and then turned around to watch as a giant scorpion scurried in our room through the front door.
+This scorpion was as big as the lizards that dart about sporadically in my yard back in Aruba, and we all froze in fear, giving the tiny beast time to hide inside our luggage.
+I knew I had to protect my friends from the West Texas predator.
+None of us would be falling asleep until he was dead.
 I spotted a pair of platform shoes and grabbed one to use as my weapon.
-I started shaking out every last article of clothing from the luggage until the scorpion dropped to the floor.
+Shaking every last article of clothing from the luggage, I jumped as the scorpion finally dropped to the floor.
 I hovered above it just long enough to channel my innate Texan valor, took a deep breath, and then clobbered the creature against the concrete.
-He was still alive when I lifted the shoe, writhing about in agony; his size made him more difficult to kill, but the wide sole of this stylish shoe had easily made its target.
+He was still alive when I lifted the shoe–writhing about in agony.
+His size made him more difficult to kill, but the wide sole of this stylish shoe had easily made its target.
 I took another smack at the beast and he was flat dead, the poison shot in a stream across the floor.

 The next day, I drove faster than double struck lightning all the way to Marfa.
 Even so, we still did not make our tour on time.
-There is just too much space to cover when driving from town to town in west Texas.
-Luckily, there was another tour in an hour so we went to Hotel St. George for a cup of coffee to kill time before the tour began.
+There is just too much space to cover when driving from one town to another in West Texas.
+Luckily, there was another tour in an hour, so we went to Hotel St. George for a cup of coffee to kill time before the tour began.
 After we were back to Chinati and on tour, we had just finished the part with the bunkers that house the Dan Flavin lights when our docent stopped to tell us that we would all be going to our cars and following her downtown for the second part of our tour.
 “You Americans and your cars,” my friend nudged me.
 “What is with your country and cars?”
-My friend nudged me.
 “You drive in your cars on museum tours,” they both laughed.
 I really had no answer for this question except that much of life in Texas is unpredictable and unexpected, and I reckon’ I like it that way.
 That and there is too much distance between places in a state the size of the country of Spain.

 We ate lunch at The Food Shark after touring Chinati and splurged on a nice hotel in Marfa, The Hotel Paisano.
-We spent the rest of the day there walking around town.
+The rest of the day was spent walking around town.
 Sunset was spent at the Lost Horse Saloon and then off to see the Marfa Lights, which were very active that evening.
 We took off the next morning for a long drive back to Dallas through Midland, or Mansland as the Dutch called it.
 I stopped in Sweetwater, Texas so that my foreign friends could sample authentic BBQ.
 Then I made my way through the bright light city maze that is downtown Dallas and to my childhood home on Goliad Street.
 I told my friends about the Battle of Goliad, otherwise known as the other Alamo, as we drove down my street.
 My dad stayed up late to welcome us.

-“What was your favorite thing you saw at Wal-Mart?”
-I asked as we were driving home late that night.
+“What was your favorite thing about Wal-Mart?”
+I asked as we were driving home well after midnight.

-They answered right away without a second thought,“The lady pushing the cart with rolls of carpet jutting out in every direction.”
+They answered right away without a second thought,“The lady pushing the cart with several giant rolls of carpet jutting out of it in every direction.”

 “Why does she need to buy all that carpet right now?
 It’s 11:53 PM at night.
 What is she doing in there?
 Why isn’t she asleep?”
 They had never-ending questions about American consumerism and culture.

-Wal-Mart was a weird ending to a wild tour.
+Wal-Mart was a weird and wacky ending to a wild tour.